Viral video of moon rising over the North Pole is fake: Here’s how to tell - NewsBreak

 Speed

-Another clue that proves the video is fake is the speed in which the moon appears to be rotating in the video.KPD officer warning gun sellers after Knoxville gun show arrest
+Another clue that proves the video is fake is the speed in which the moon appears to be rotating in the video.WATCH: NASA rover captures solar eclipse from surface of Mars

 “You can see the moon rotating – quickly – while it makes its fast journey across the sky.
 The moon rotates much more slowly, imperceptibly to our observation over the course of an entire evening,” Barry explained.
 “In fact, it takes the moon 23.7 days to make a rotation on its axis.”